Blood Oranges in Season

 - Preheat your oven to 400°F (200°C).

-- In a bowl, whisk together blood orange juice and zest, honey, soy sauce, and garlic.
+- Whisk together blood orange juice, zest, honey, soy sauce, and garlic in a bowl.

 - Season the salmon fillets with salt and pepper.